-As a shrub, buttonbush typically grows to between 5 and 10 feet tall.
+Buttonbush typically grows to between 5 and 10 feet tall.
 If left to grow naturally, it will often take on a multi-stemmed nature and can have a 5 to 6 foot spread.
-As an ornamental, it can often be trimmed to take on a “neater” appearance if desired.
-The leaves have been reported as toxic to livestock and many mammals, so planting it in a pasture may not be a wise idea.
+The leaves are usually light green when young and darker green when older, but can also take on a somewhat coppery color.
+They tend to break dormancy and come out later in the spring than many other shrubs.

-In Kentucky, buttonbush typically blooms from late June or early July through at least late August and sometimes slightly later.
-The flowers are dense balls of white flowers that produce a pleasant, sweet smell.
+In the summer, typically late June / early July through August or September, buttonbush produces dense balls of white flowers that produce a pleasant, sweet smell.
 It will flower more in sunnier areas than in shadier areas.
-After buttonbush is done blooming, it produces clusters of seeds that are highly attractive to waterfowl and other birds.

 Pollinators absolutely love buttonbush.
 Hummingbirds and numerous butterflies including painted ladies, skippers, hoary edge butterflies, swallowtails, monarchs and fritillaries will drink nectar from the flowers.
 Honey bees and lots of different kinds of native bees will also eagerly visit the flowers.
 After the flowers go to seed, waterfowl and many different types of songbirds will eat the nutlets that it produces.

 Buttonbush is also a host plant for the titan sphinx moth, the hydrangea sphinx moth, and the royal walnut moth.
 Deer will occasionally nibble on young plants and young leaves / twigs, but it is not a preferred deer forage.
 Many species of songbirds will also nest in the dense foliage of mature buttonbush shrubs.